Guide to Writing Text to Image Prompts

 “Improve prompt” feature

-The "Improve prompt" feature is available in AI Generator’s Essential and Advanced mode, with a fee of 1 credit per use.
+The "Improve prompt" feature is available in AI Generator’s Essential and SD mode, with a fee of 1 credit per use.

 It’s a valuable tool for enhancing your initial ideas.
 When you use this feature, the AI adds more detail to your prompt, often incorporating the aforementioned "magic phrases" to increase image quality.